oobabooga/text-generation-webui/README.md

 - `instruct` mode for instruction-following (like ChatGPT), and `chat-instruct`/`chat` modes for talking to custom characters.
 Prompts are automatically formatted with Jinja2 templates.
 - Edit messages, navigate between message versions, and branch conversations at any point.
 - Free-form text generation in the Notebook tab without being limited to chat turns.
-- Multiple sampling parameters and generation options for sophisticated text generation control.
 - Dark/light themes, syntax highlighting for code blocks, and LaTeX rendering for mathematical expressions.
-- Extension support, with numerous built-in and user-contributed extensions available.
+- Extension support, with built-in and user-contributed extensions available.
 See the [wiki](https://github.com/oobabooga/text-generation-webui/wiki/07-%E2%80%90-Extensions) and [extensions directory](https://github.com/oobabooga/text-generation-webui-extensions) for details.

 ## How to install